 Call for Nominations

-Nominee Eligibility and Competencies
+Candidate Eligibility and Competencies

 Role of the Nominations Review Committee

-The role of the Nominations Review Committee is to evaluate nominees putting their name forward for election to determine if they meet the stated competencies and recruitment requirements of council for that year.
-If the nominee meets these criteria, they will be identified as “endorsed”.
-Nominees who are not identified as “endorsed” are still eligible to stand for election, provided their nomination forms are in order.
+The role of the Nominations Review Committee is to evaluate candidates putting their name forward for election to determine if they meet the stated competencies and recruitment requirements of council for that year.
+If the candidate meets these criteria, they will be identified as “endorsed”.
+Candidates who are not identified as “endorsed” are still eligible to stand for election, provided their nomination forms are in order.
 The ultimate decision on who is elected to council rests with AIBC’s voting members and honorary members.

 - Ensure a democratic process whereby all candidates nominated as per Bylaw 21.0 will be included on the election ballot, should they so choose to move forward for election to council; and

 For a complete description of the Nominations Review Committee mandate and specific assignments, refer to the Nominations Review Committee Terms of Reference (PDF).